GPII/universal/documentation/ProductionSetupInstructions.md

 ## Introduction

-GPII components such as the *Preferences Server* and *Cloud Based Flow Manager* can be deployed in a VM using production configurations.
+The *Cloud Based Flow Manager* can be deployed in a VM using production configurations.
 Please refer to the ```vagrant-configs``` directory.
 Once the VM is running, the following services will be available in the VM:

-* *Preferences Server* listening on port 8081
-* *Cloud Based Flow Manager* listening on port 8082
+* *Cloud Based Flow Manager* listening on port 8081
-* *CouchDB* as the backend database for the above two servers listening on port 5984
+* *CouchDB* as the backend database listening on port 5984

 **Note:**

-* The *Preferences Server* and *Cloud Based Flow Manager* will be managed by two separate Node.js processes
+* The *Cloud Based Flow Manager* is a Node.js processes
 * The above mentioned ports will be forwarded from your host machine to the VM allowing access to deployed services
 * Before starting the VM please make sure the ports in question are not being used on your host machine
 * All the Vagrant commands listed below should be run in the ```vagrant-configs``` directory.